Joy & Celebration:

 Yesterday morning, I started clipping a few low branches of a climbing plant that I had planted in an oak barrel a few years ago.
 The plant was now lush, and full, and sharing its space was something that was furry and had a very long tail!
 I backed away in shock, saying, “Oh, no, oh, no, oh, no!” and immediately went to tell my husband that we had a dead rat in my planter.
-It wasn’t moving because the sweet, angel ceramic statue in the planter had fallen on top of the rat, looking like it was “pinning” it down with its large angel wing.
+The deceased animal wasn’t moving because the heavy ceramic angel statue in the planter had fallen on top of it, “pinning” it down with its large angel wing.

 My husband came out to see this huge dead rat, and declared, “Rats aren’t that furry.
 It’s an opossum with a very bad wound - probably a bite wound from another animal, and it is definitely dead.”
 Now, I have tended to the wound of a friend who gashed his shoulder with an ax (thankfully, he was able to pull it out), and I have changed dressings and tended to the wounds of others, but I’m just not good with seeing or tending to injured small animals, no matter if they are dead or alive.
 I was so grateful that my husband was able to remove the dead possum from my planter!